OAITools/OAIDatabase/README.md

-# OAI-tools
+# SQL Database
-Tools for use with Osteoarthritis Initiative (OAI) data
+These tools compile all the Osteoarthritis Initiative (OAI) data into a single SQL database

 Database Instantiation: